13th-Sammy/pong-game/README.md

 runs along with timer and calls moveball method and repaints everything every frame.
 It is an <br>
 overriden method from Actionlistener.

-- Made right panel move automatically.

-Implement Keyboard Control for Left Panel :- <br>
+Implement Paddle Movement :- <br>
+- Made Right Panel move automatically by incrementing panelspeed to y position and boundary check, <br>
+called by actionPerformed block.